ampare09/CS330_PLP/README.md

     self.age = self.age + 1;
 end
 ```
 Whenever an object's method is used to update itself, that method must both recieve and return the object itself.
+This is because objects in MATLAB are passed by reference, instead of by value.